python/cpython/Doc/c-api/exceptions.rst

    documentation.
 There is no C API for warning control.

-.. c:function:: int PyErr_WarnExplicit(PyObject *category, const char *message, const char *filename, int lineno, const char *module, PyObject *registry)
+.. c:function:: int PyErr_WarnExplicitObject(PyObject *category, PyObject *message, PyObject *filename, int lineno, PyObject *module, PyObject *registry)

    Issue a warning message with explicit control over all warning attributes.
 This is a straightforward wrapper around the Python function :func:`warnings.warn_explicit`, see there for more information.
-The *module* and *registry* arguments may be set to *NULL* to get the default effect described there. *message* and *module* are UTF-8 encoded strings, *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+The *module* and *registry* arguments may be set to *NULL* to get the default effect described there.

+   .. versionadded:: 3.4

+.. c:function:: int PyErr_WarnExplicit(PyObject *category, const char *message, const char *filename, int lineno, const char *module, PyObject *registry)

+   Similar to :c:func:`PyErr_WarnExplicitObject` except that *message* and *module* are UTF-8 encoded strings, and *filename* is decoded from the filesystem encoding (:func:`os.fsdecode`).

 .. c:function:: int PyErr_WarnFormat(PyObject *category, Py_ssize_t stack_level, const char *format, ...)